Follow Your Dreams is Great Advice – Unless You’re Poor

 False Dream

 Most millennials are too poor to be anything they want.
+They’re too poor to seek their dream jobs and pursue their interests.

 Being What You Want Costs Money

 Many Millennials who wanted to become doctors, lawyers, and scientists opted out after seeing the shocking price tag associated with higher education.
-Those that didn’t are still attempting to dig out from the massive burden of student loan debt.
+Those who didn’t are still attempting to dig out from the massive burden of student loan debt.

 Living is Too Expensive